litchipi/blog/posts/nix/nixifying-build-web-app.md

 };
 ```

-**Huge thanks to enobayram** for finding a solution to make this happend.
+**Huge thanks to enobayram** for finding a solution to make this happen.

 The workflow when developping the frontend would be to simply fire up
 the backend locally and develop using your usual tools, but for the